MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 It might take several hours to convert to a production environment.
 Learn more about [converting a trial environment to production](/power-platform/admin/trial-environments#convert-either-type-of-trial-environment-to-a-production-environment).

-## Set up billing options for Sales Agent
+## Set up billing options for Sales Agent - Lead Research

-If you've converted the environment to use Sales Agent, you must set up billing options.
+If you've converted the environment to use Sales Agent - Lead Research, you must set up billing options.
 Learn more about [managing consumption-based billing for agent capabilities](manage-consumption-based-billing.md).